rpgreview/papersandpaychecks/cow-orkers.md

 **Ceremony**

 With the Cantrips perk, a character may perform a variety of worship ceremonies, as appropriate for the religion in question Ceremony also allows the character to perform a religious service over one strategic turn which provides a +1 CHA bonus to the character for all present for the next forty-two strategic turns (one week).
+The conduct of a Ceremony costs 3 Mental Bruises.

 **Charm Being**